 Each course has a designated course format code.
 Typically, you'll find these under the Building/Room information.
 These include:

 - Face to Face (F2F): Face-to-face classes are in-person and on-campus classes with weekly scheduled meeting days and times.
 Face-to-face classes have full-length meeting periods based on the unit count of the course (more units equals longer or more class meetings per week).
 If you do not see any course format codes, assume it is a face-to-face course with full-length meetings.

-- Web Enhanced (WEB): Web enhanced courses have full-length face-to-face meetings on scheduled days and times but require access to a computer to complete course work.
+- Web Enhanced (WEB): Web enhanced courses have full-length face-to-face meetings on scheduled days and times but require access to a computer to complete course work and review lecture materials.

 - Hybrid (HYB): Hybrid classes combine distance education with required, on-campus meetings.
 Hybrid classes have coursework posted online on Canvas, often require access to other technologies to complete classwork and have shorter in-person meeting periods compared to face-to-face classes.

-- Online (ONLN): Online classes are distance education classes with no scheduled meeting days.
-Students complete their classwork online, remotely, at the pace
+- Online (ONLN or ON-LINE): Online classes are distance education classes with no scheduled meeting days.
+Students complete their classwork online, remotely, at the pace.

 If the class you need is full, put yourself on the waitlist.
 Waitlisting tells MVC that more students need the course than there are seats available.
 Classes with long waitlists are more likely to open new sections.
 Keep in mind that not all classes run every semester; reach out to the instructor teaching that class or from that discipline if you have questions.